Zettt/pinescripts/peak-reversa-improvements.md

 ## Remove outright

-- Remove the **Advanced Mode** toggle, since it only flips colors/shapes and adds cognitive load without changing the trading logic. [^21]
+- YES: Remove the **Advanced Mode** toggle, since it only flips colors/shapes and adds cognitive load without changing the trading logic. [^21]
 - Remove Free Bar “star” markers (plotchar ★), as they duplicate the idea of band crosses/re-entries and clutter the chart. [^21]
-- Remove the Mean Deviations bar coloring (barcolor heatmap), which often overpowers candles and duplicates the role of clear, discrete signals. [^21]
+- NO. The mean deviations heatmap is supposed to indicate to traders whether a reversal is more likely, as an extended move outside the bands increases the likelihood of a reversal: Remove the Mean Deviations bar coloring (barcolor heatmap), which often overpowers candles and duplicates the role of clear, discrete signals. [^21]
-- Remove plotting of multiple band systems simultaneously (tight/normal/extreme) to cut visual noise and prevent conflicting cues. [^21]
+- YES.
+Needs refinement as users would need a smart system to set the distance between two bands.
+At the moments I'm thinking of only allowing the use of up to two bands.
+We could apply a single color (okay) or gradient color (better) to inside of the bands: Remove plotting of multiple band systems simultaneously (tight/normal/extreme) to cut visual noise and prevent conflicting cues. [^21]

 ## Consolidate or deprecate

-- Remove bandsToUse and use a single, primary band set for both plotting and signal logic to avoid divergence between visuals and alerts. [^21]
+- YES.
+We only allow the most inner band to be used for indications.
+Users can just set the band wider: Remove bandsToUse and use a single, primary band set for both plotting and signal logic to avoid divergence between visuals and alerts. [^21]
-- Remove separate “Show Tight Band?” and “Show Extreme Band?” toggles; expose one band set with a single multiplier instead of three fixed presets. [^21]
+- YES: Remove separate “Show Tight Band?” and “Show Extreme Band?” toggles; expose one band set with a single multiplier instead of three fixed presets. [^21]
 - Remove the separate “Show Mean EMA?” middle-line toggle; if a basis is needed, keep it as a style option under one band set rather than a distinct feature. [^21]
-- Remove asymmetric cross definitions (wick for long, close for short) by consolidating to one signal mode; asymmetry confuses interpretation. [^21]
+- YES: Remove asymmetric cross definitions (wick for long, close for short) by consolidating to one signal mode; asymmetry confuses interpretation. [^21]

 ## Replace with simpler alternatives

-- Replace “Show Only First Signal” with a numeric cooldown bars input for explicit, flexible de-duplication. [^21]
+- YES.
+Maybe rename to "compute only x signals" or something different: Replace “Show Only First Signal” with a numeric cooldown bars input for explicit, flexible de-duplication. [^21]
-- Standardize on one unobtrusive marker for all signals, replacing shape-style toggles tied to Advanced Mode. [^21]
+- MAYBE.
+Needs suggestions: Standardize on one unobtrusive marker for all signals, replacing shape-style toggles tied to Advanced Mode. [^21]
-- Keep a single accessible color palette that reads well on light/dark themes, removing multiple aesthetic-only color options. [^21]
+- YES: Keep a single accessible color palette that reads well on light/dark themes, removing multiple aesthetic-only color options. [^21]
-- Use one consistent iconography so the same event always looks the same, improving scan-ability. [^21]
+- I don't understand this one: Use one consistent iconography so the same event always looks the same, improving scan-ability. [^21]

 ## Streamline inputs

-- Collapse duplicate multiplier concepts into one multiplier slider with sensible defaults for simplicity. [^21]
+- YES.
+How would this look like if we only allow one or two bands as an option?: Collapse duplicate multiplier concepts into one multiplier slider with sensible defaults for simplicity. [^21]
-- Remove inputs that only affect aesthetics, retaining those that materially change calculations or alerts. [^21]
+- YES.
+DUPLICATE.
+If we remove advanced mode, I don't see which other features this would affect: Remove inputs that only affect aesthetics, retaining those that materially change calculations or alerts. [^21]
-- Prefer enums over strings and numeric sliders where appropriate to reduce ambiguity and user error. [^21]
+- NO. There are no sliders in Pine Script.
+Where do we use string inputs?: Prefer enums over strings and numeric sliders where appropriate to reduce ambiguity and user error. [^21]

 ## Logic alignment

-- Ensure a single source of truth for both display and signal checks by unifying the band set used for plotting and logic. [^21]
+- YES.
+As mentioned, we allow at most two bands.
+The indicator will always use the more tighter one for its calculations: Ensure a single source of truth for both display and signal checks by unifying the band set used for plotting and logic. [^21]
-- Collapse overlapping event types (e.g., cross vs “free bar breakout”) into a single, unambiguous crossing definition to avoid double signaling. [^21]
+- MAYBE.
+The two features are very different.
+A band cross shows traders when momentum is picking up, and closes outside of the first band, whereas free bars show extended momentum, likely to reverse, because it's just too extreme.
+Suggestions?: Collapse overlapping event types (e.g., cross vs “free bar breakout”) into a single, unambiguous crossing definition to avoid double signaling. [^21]
-- Prefer discrete events over persistent-state pseudo-events to reduce confusion and improve alert clarity. [^21]
+- YES.
+I believe this makes sense.
+Although I need to know where we'd apply this: Prefer discrete events over persistent-state pseudo-events to reduce confusion and improve alert clarity. [^21]

-## Migration note

-- Removing these features and consolidating inputs aligns the script with a simpler UX, fewer redundant options, and consistent behavior across visuals and alerts for a cleaner v3.0 release. [^21]

 <span style="display:none">[^1][^10][^11][^12][^13][^14][^15][^16][^17][^18][^19][^2][^20][^3][^4][^5][^6][^7][^8][^9]</span>